Best new car deals 2015

 UK car sales are the strongest they've been in a decade, which means the competition between manufacturers to sell you a car has never been stiffer.

-You should capitalise on this when you’re hunting for your next car, because there are plenty of new car deals offering everything from low monthly payments to interest-free credit, free equipment upgrades and big discounts.
-Keep reading for the best deals straight from the manufacturers.
+You should capitalise on this when you're hunting for your next car, because there are plenty of new car deals offering everything from low monthly payments to interest-free credit, free equipment upgrades and big discounts.
+Keep reading for the best deals straight from the manufacturers, or visit our best cars section to check out the top models on the market today.

 Audi is very keen to sell you a new Audi A7 Sportback five-door coupe and has slashed £8,000 off the price of the car in the form of a dealer contribution.
-That means the 3.0-litre Ultra model – which is both fast and economical – can now be yours for a deposit of £9,232 and 35 monthly instalments of £449.
+That means the 3.0-litre Ultra model – which is both fast and economical – can now be yours for a deposit of £9,000 and 35 monthly instalments of £449.
 You have the option to buy the car for £18,693 at the end of the agreement.
-If you’re looking for something more practical, Audi has also lowered the price of the four-wheel-drive Audi A4 Allroad Quattro estate by £4,300.
-You pay a deposit of £5,692 followed by 35 monthly payments of £339 and an optional final amount of £15,531 to take ownership of the car.
+If you're looking for something more practical, Audi has also lowered the price of the four-wheel-drive Audi A4 Allroad Quattro estate.
+You pay a deposit of £5,777 followed by 35 monthly payments of £329 and an optional final amount of £17,957 to take ownership of the car.

-Huge discounts usually highlight that a model's not selling as well as hoped, so it's interesting to see BMW offering money off across the BMW 3 Series range.
-There are savings of between £1,500 and more than £2,000 on the BMW 3 Series Touring estate, BMW 3 Series Gran Turismo five-door hatchback and BMW 3 Series saloon.
-The estate offers the biggest discount – for the 318d diesel, you pay a deposit of £4,299 and the dealer makes a contribution of £2,059.
-Then you have 48 monthly instalments of £299 and an optional final payment of £10,080 if you want to buy the car outright.
+Huge discounts usually highlight that a model isn't selling as well as hoped, so it's interesting to see BMW offering money off across the BMW 3 Series range.
+There are big savings to be had on the BMW 3 Series Touring estate, BMW 3 Series Gran Turismo five-door hatchback and BMW 3 Series saloon.
+The estate comes with the biggest discount – for the 318d diesel in M Sport trim, you pay a deposit of £5,399 and the dealer makes a contribution of £1,789.
+Then you have 48 monthly instalments of £309 and an optional final payment of £11,362 if you want to buy the car outright.

 The Citroen DS4 was meant to take on premium models such as the BMW 1 Series and MINI Countryman, but it's struggled against the competition so much that Citroen has now slashed £4,500 off the list price.
-For the DS4 e-HDi 115 diesel DStyle, you pay a deposit of £3,625 and 36 monthly instalments of £229.
-At the end of the deal, you can buy the car for an optional final instalment of £7,145.
-Citroen is offering deals on most of its range, including £250 off the new Citroen C1 and the new C4 Cactus PureTech for £189 a month.
+For the DS4 e-HDi 115 diesel DStyle, you pay a deposit of £2,474 and 36 monthly instalments of £249.
+At the end of the deal, you can buy the car for an optional final instalment of £7,286.

-If you’re looking for a cheekily styled small car with five-door practicality and a stylish interior, then you’re in luck – Fiat has reduced the price of the Fiat Panda by £1,400.
+If you're looking for a cheekily styled small car with five-door practicality and a stylish interior, then you’re in luck – Fiat has reduced the price of the Fiat Panda by £1,400.
 That means the Panda Pop 1.2-litre petrol can be yours for £7,645.
-You pay a deposit of £89 and 38 monthly instalment of the same amount.
-If you need a budget off-roader, then you can also save £1,400 on the Panda 4x4, while there's a £500 saving on the retro-styled Fiat 500 at the moment, too.
+You pay a deposit of £109 and 38 monthly instalment of the same amount.

-Hyundai may have the perfect deal if you’re looking for a large SUV but have no savings or trade-in vehicle.
-The seven-seat Hyundai Santa Fe is available with zero deposit and interest-free credit, so you only need to pay 36 monthly instalments of £570.
-Deals at the other end of the Hyundai range include a £2,210 discount on the Hyundai i30.
-Standard features include a Bluetooth phone connection, LED daytime running lights, front foglights and electric windows.
+Hyundai may have the perfect deal if you're looking for a large SUV but have no money up front or trade-in vehicle.
+The seven-seat Hyundai Santa Fe is available with zero deposit and interest-free credit, so you only need to pay 36 monthly instalments of £574.

-Estate cars don’t get much better looking than the Jaguar XF Sportback, which is available with a £3,785 discount.
-You pay a deposit of £8,499, followed by 36 monthly instalments of £329 and an optional final payment of £14,109.
-Go for the saloon and you stand to make a saving of £3,424, while the flagship Jaguar XJ saloon is currently being offered with £12,900 off when the car is bought using Jaguar finance.
+Estate cars don't get much better looking than the Jaguar XF Sportbrake.
+The current offer means you pay a deposit of £8,499, followed by 36 monthly instalments of £335 and an optional final payment of £14,726.
+Go for the saloon and you stand to make a saving of £3,300, while the flagship Jaguar XJ saloon is currently being offered with £11,885 off when the car is bought through Jaguar finance.

 The new Jeep Cherokee is a rare sight on UK roads, which could explain the savings currently being offered.
-Turn up at a Jeep showroom and they’ll knock £2,000 off the price of the Cherokee before offering you interest-free credit.
-The offer breaks down into a deposit of £2,543 followed by 36 instalments of £582.
+Turn up at a Jeep showroom and they'll knock £2,750 off the price of the Cherokee before offering you interest-free credit on some models.
+The offer breaks down to a deposit of £3,999 followed by 42 instalments of £299 on the 2.0-litre 140 Limited model with 4x4.
 If you need more space, the bigger Grand Cherokee also has £2,000 off and interest-free credit.

-The Picanto was one of the brand's first class leaders, but it's getting on a bit now.
+The Picanto was one of Kia's first class leaders, but it's getting on a bit now.
 So to keep sales healthy, Kia has reduced the price of the well equipped Kia Picanto VR7 by £750 – it now costs £9,095.
 Equipment includes reversing sensors, alloy wheels and a Bluetooth phone connection.
 Go for the larger Kia Rio VR7 and you stand to save £1,000.
-It also has rear parking sensors, a Bluetooth phone connection and air-conditioning for £9,495.
+It also has rear parking sensors, a Bluetooth phone connection and air-conditioning, for £9,495.

 Land Rover deals